pycage/shellfish/doc/tutorial/layout-visible.md

-The boolean property `visible` controls the visibility of elements.
+The boolean property `visible` controls the visibility of visual elements.
 Setting this value to `false` makes elements disappear from the screen.

 ```